-1. You will need two pipe wrenches, twelve inches of .032 gauge stainless steel safety wire, flat blade screw driver and wire cutters. .
+1. You will need two pipe wrenches, twelve inches of .032 gauge stainless steel safety wire, flat blade screw driver and wire cutters.
+Remove the engine box.
+Remove the floorboard between the engine box and the stern seat.

-- 2. Cut and discard the safety wire (this wire prevents the packing gland nut from loosening.)
-See illustration. - 3.
-Hold the gland nut (large nut) with a pipe wrench and loosen the locking nut with another pipe wrench.
+2. Cut and discard the safety wire (this wire prevents the packing gland nut from loosening.)
+See illustration.

+3. Hold the gland nut (large nut) with a pipe wrench and loosen the locking nut with another pipe wrench.
 See illustration.